apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 - Related APIs that can be used to manipulate `Project` models
 - The interface that needs to be implemented when developing various plugins to support the `Project`.
 	- The interface that needs to be implemented to develop the `Data Source Plugin`
-	- The interface that needs to be implemented to develop the `Metrics Plugin`
+	- The interface that needs to be implemented to develop the `Metric Plugins`

 # Models

 To support project we contains the following three models:
  - `projects` describes a project object, including its name, creation and update time and other basic information
- - `project_metric_settings` describes what metrics plugin a project had enabled.
+ - `project_metric_settings` describes what metric plugins a project had enabled.
- - `project_mapping` describes the mapping relationship of project and scope, including the name of the project、table and row_id.
+ - `project_mapping` describes the mapping relationship of project and scope, including the name of the project、the table name of [Scope](../Overview/KeyConcepts.md#data-scope) and the row_id in the [Scope](../Overview/KeyConcepts.md#data-scope) table.

 ## projects